 Veterinary medicine is a growing field necessary in all communities.
-According to the Association of American Veterinary Medical College, veterinarians prevent disease and heal animals; promote the health and welfare of farm animals, exotic animals, working animals and those that need a healthy environment in which to thrive; play an important role in food safety, where epidemiological research is crucial to forecasting the threat of food-borne diseases and outbreaks; and detects and treats the outbreak of diseases that have the potential to make the jump from animals to humans.
+According to the Association of American Veterinary Medical College, veterinarians prevent disease and heal animals; promote the health and welfare of farm animals, exotic animals, working animals, and those that need a healthy environment in which to thrive; play an important role in food safety, where epidemiological research is crucial to forecasting the threat of food-borne diseases and outbreaks; and detects and treats the outbreak of diseases that have the potential to make the jump from animals to humans.

 NOTE: Pre-veterinary medicine is not a major or a program, and The University of Tampa does not have a veterinary school.
-Pre-vet is an interest or path students choose that advisors help guide on their journey towards applying to veterinary school.
+Pre-vet is an interest or path students choose that advisors help guide them on their journey towards applying to veterinary school.